netboxlabs/netbox-proxmox-automation/README.md

 shell$
 ```

-With each usage of `netbox-proxmox-ansible`, make sure that you enter `venv` before running any Ansible commands.
+With each usage of `netbox-proxmox-automation`, make sure that you enter `venv` before running any Ansible commands.
 Else this automation will not work.

 ```
-shell$ cd /path/to/netbox-proxmox-ansible
+shell$ cd /path/to/netbox-proxmox-automation

 shell$ source venv/bin/activate